colin-mueller-sonarsource/ngx-deploy-npm/README.md

 ## ❓What is done when executing `nx deploy` <a name="what-is-done-when-executing-nx-deploy"></a>

 1. Will build the application using the target `build`
-   - This will be omitted if the paratemer `--no-build` is set
+   - This will be omitted if the parameter `--no-build` is set
 2. Execute `npm publish`

-This is the activity diagram
+The following is the activity diagram.

 ![Execution activity diagram](docs/UML/principal-activity-diagram.jpg)

 ## 📦 Options <a name="options"></a>

+### install/ng-add

+#### --projects

+- **optional**
+- Default: Doesn't have any default value (array string)
+- Example:
+  - `nx generate ngx-deploy-npm:install --projects=lib-1,lib-2` – Only `lib-1` and `lib-2` are going to be configurated

+Specify which libraries should be configurated.
+Useful when you have a workspace with several libraries and don't want to overwrite existing configuration
+Should be `,` separated, without spaces.

+### deploy

 #### --build-target